medusajs/medusa/docs/content/development/notification/create-notification-provider.md

 ---
-description: 'Learn how to create a notification provider in the Medusa backend.
+description: 'Learn how to create a notification provider in Medusa.
 This guide explains the different methods available in a Notification provider.'
 addHowToData: true
 ---

 # How to Create a Notification Provider

-In this document, you’ll learn how to add a Notification Provider to your Medusa backend.
+In this document, you’ll learn how to create a Notification Provider in Medusa.

 :::note

-If you’re unfamiliar with the Notification architecture in Medusa, it is recommended to check out the [architecture overview](./overview.md) first.
+If you’re unfamiliar with the Notification architecture in Medusa, it is recommended to check out the [architecture overview](./overview.mdx) first.

 :::

 ## Prerequisites

-Before you start creating a Notification Provider, you need to install a [Medusa server](../backend/install.mdx).
+Before you start creating a Notification Provider, you need to either install a [Medusa backend](../backend/install.mdx), or create it in a [plugin](../plugins/overview.mdx).

-You also need to [setup Redis](../backend/prepare-environment.mdx#redis) and [configure it with the Medusa server](../backend/configurations.md#redis).
+You also need to [setup Redis](../backend/prepare-environment.mdx#redis) and [configure it with the Medusa backend](../backend/configurations.md#redis) to test out the Notification provider.

 ---